-11. GRAND JURY SUBPEONA
+17. GRAND JURY SUBPOENA

-On September 17, 2002, Westar Energy was served with a federal grand jury subpoena by the United States Attorney's Office concerning the use of aircraft leased by subsidiaries of Westar Energy and Westar Energy's annual shareholder meetings.
-Since that date, the United States Attorney's Office has served additional information requests on Westar Energy and certain of its employees requesting further information concerning the use of aircraft, compensation arrangements with David C. Wittig and Douglas T. Lake, the rights offering and Westar Energy generally.
-Westar Energy is providing information in response to these requests.
-Westar Energy's board of directors appointed a Special Committee of directors to investigate certain matters relating to the grand jury investigation.
+On September 17, 2002, we were served with a federal grand jury subpoena by the United States Attorney's Office concerning the use of aircraft leased by subsidiaries and annual shareholder meetings.
+Since that date, the United States Attorney's Office has served additional information requests on us and certain of our employees requesting further information concerning the use of aircraft, compensation arrangements with David C. Wittig and Douglas T. Lake, the rights offering and the company generally.
+We are providing information in response to these requests.
+Our board of directors has appointed a Special Committee of directors to investigate management matters including those that are the subject of the grand jury investigation.
 The Special Committee has retained counsel and other advisors.